Eskaleut languages: Position among the world's language families

 Eskaleut does not have any genetic relationship to any of the world's other language families, this being generally accepted by linguists at the present time.
 There is general agreement that it is not closely related to the other language families of North America.
 The more credible proposals on the external relations of Eskaleut all concern one or more of the language families of northern Eurasia, such as Chukotko-Kamchatkan just across the Bering Strait.
 One of the first such proposals, the Eskimo–Uralic hypothesis, was suggested by the pioneering Danish linguist Rasmus Rask in 1818, upon noticing similarities between Greenlandic and Finnish.
-Perhaps the most fully developed such proposal to date is Michael Fortescue's Uralo–Siberian hypothesis, published in 1998 which links Eskaleut languages to Yukaghir and the Uralic languages.
+Perhaps the most fully developed proposal to date is Michael Fortescue's Uralo–Siberian hypothesis, published in 1998 which links Eskaleut languages to Yukaghir and the Uralic languages.

 More recently Joseph Greenberg (2000–2002) suggested grouping Eskaleut with all of the language families of northern Eurasia (Indo-European, Uralic, Altaic, Korean, Japanese, Ainu, Nivkh/Gilayak, and Chukchi–Kamchatkan), with the exception of Yeniseian, in a proposed language family called Eurasiatic.
 Such proposals are not generally accepted.
 Criticisms have been made stating that Greenberg's hypothesis is ahistorical, meaning that it lacks and sacrifices known historical elements of language in favour of external similarities.
 Although the Eurasiatic hypothesis is generally disregarded by linguists, one critique by Stefan Georg and Alexander Vovin stated that they were not willing to disregard the theory immediately although ultimately agreed that Greenberg's conclusion was dubious.
 Greenberg explicitly states that his developments were based on the previous macro-comparative work done by Vladislav Illich-Svitych and Bomhard and Kerns.
 By providing evidence of lexical comparison, Greenberg hoped that it would strengthen his hypothesis.

 Despite all these efforts, the Eurasiatic language theory was overruled on the basis that mass comparison is not accurate enough an approach.
 In comparative linguistics, the comparative method bases its validity on highly regular changes, not occasional semantic and phonological similarities, which is what the Eurasiatic hypothesis provides.

 In the 1960s Morris Swadesh suggested a connection with the Wakashan languages.
-This was picked up and expanded by Jan Henrik Holst (2005).
+This was expanded by Jan Henrik Holst (2005).